LandRegistry/develop-property-ready-to-sell/README.md

 This prototype, shows private beta designs for research, and build.

-This prototype also includes work from rthe second Alpha, and contains work from the 'wider looking' alpha prototype - [develop land and property alpha prototype](https://github.com/LandRegistry/develop-property-alpha)
+This prototype also includes work from the second Alpha, and contains work from the 'wider looking' alpha prototype - [develop land and property alpha prototype](https://github.com/LandRegistry/develop-property-alpha)

 ## Users